 Throughout the show, the musicians will play, sing and give insight on their time spent in the music industry.
 The performance will feature back-to-back grand pianos, and mark the inaugural time that Carmichael and Stritch share the stage.

-"We are so thrilled to have the incomparable Judy Carmichael and Billy Stritch performing a special joint concert at Bay Street," said Scott Schwartz
+"We are so thrilled to have the incomparable Judy Carmichael and Billy Stritch performing a special joint concert at Bay Street

 , Artistic Director at Bay Street Theater.
 "I know this will be a special treat for jazz aficionados."